apache/spark-website/contributing.md

 Many Scala guidelines below also apply to Java.
 - For Scala code, Apache Spark follows the official
 <a href="http://docs.scala-lang.org/style/">Scala style guide</a> and
 <a href="https://github.com/databricks/scala-style-guide">Databricks Scala guide</a>.
 The latter is preferred.
+To format Scala code, run ./dev/scalafmt prior to submitting a PR.

 <h3>If in Doubt</h3>